-Consuming specific foods to increase breast milk can benefit nursing mothers with a low milk supply.
+Consuming specific foods that increase breast milk can benefit nursing mothers with a low milk supply.
 Since breast milk is a newborn’s sole source of nourishment, it is important to ensure your body produces adequate amounts of it.

 Low milk production is rare but may be caused by certain health conditions and may affect the baby’s weight gain.
 In such cases, the infant’s nutritional needs are met with supplements such as infant formula.
 According to the American Academy of Pediatrics, 19.4% of breastfed infants are given commercial Infant formula supplements in the first 48 hours after birth.